-a.
-Standard ALC WebCTRL security package

-5. Report Software

 - a.
+Standard ALC WebCTRL security package - 5.
+Report Software - a.
 ALC WebCTRL Enterprise Integration advanced reporting package. - b.
 Standard reports.
 Prepare the following standard reports, accessible automatically without requiring definition by user. - 1) Tenant or department after-hour usage.
 System must be capable of monitoring tenant override requests and generating a monthly report showing the daily total time in hours that each tenant has requested after-hours HVAC services. - 2) Monthly and annual energy usage and cost.
-See Utility cost calculation in Paragraph 3.12. - 3) Alarm events and status. - 4) Points in Hand (Operator Override) via Workstation command (including name of operator who made the command) or via supervised HOA switch at output, including date and time.

-D. Control Programming Software

-1. Standard ALC WebCTRL Eikon programming.

-E. Miscellaneous Software

-- 1. Provide a context-sensitive, on-line help system to assist the operator in operating and editing the system.
+See Utility cost calculation in Paragraph 3.12. - 3) Alarm events and status. - 4) Points in Hand (Operator Override) via Workstation command (including name of operator who made the command) or via supervised HOA switch at output, including date and time. - D. Control Programming Software - 1.
+Standard ALC WebCTRL Eikon programming. - E. Miscellaneous Software - 1.
+Provide a context-sensitive, on-line help system to assist the operator in operating and editing the system.
 On-line help shall be available for all applications and shall provide relevant data for the application or object that help is being called from. - 2.
-Provide software for viewing (but not editing) electronic versions of as-built shop drawings of
+Provide software for viewing (but not editing) electronic versions of as-built shop drawings of - a.

-- a.
 Mechanical, electrical, and plumbing systems in Adobe pdf format - b.
 BAS drawings in Adobe pdf format - 3.
 Automatic Demand Response (ADR) Control Software - a.
 Provide ALC WebCTRL Automated Demand Response Add-on or other certified OpenADR 2.0a or OpenADR 2.0b Virtual End Node (VEN) software, as specified under Clause 11, Conformance, in the applicable OpenADR 2.02 Specification. - b.
 The software shall allow OpenADR communication from PG&E's Demand Response Automation Server through the College's LAN to the CSS.

-2.14 CONTROL POINTS
+2.12 CONTROL POINTS

-- A. Table Column Definitions
+A. Table Column Definitions

 - 1. Point description

 - 2. Type (number in point schedule after each type refers to tag on schematics)

 - a.
 AO: analog output

 - b.
 AI: analog input

 - c.
 DO: digital or binary output

 - d.
 DI: digital or binary input

 - 3. Device description

 - a.
 See Paragraph 2.9 for device definition.

-- 4. Trend Logging
+- 4. New Device

 - a.
+Where listed, a new device (sensor, actuator, etc.) is required as indicated.

+- 5. New Point

+- a.
+Where listed, a new control point and communication wiring are required as indicated.
+Where indicated otherwise, the point is part of the existing DDC system; existing point conduit and wiring may be reused in accordance with Paragraph 1.9C.

+4.6.Trend Logging
-Commissioning: Where listed, point is to be trended at the basis listed for commissioning and performance verification purposes.

-- b.
-Continuous: Where listed, point is to be trended at the basis listed continuously, initiated after system acceptance, for the purpose of future diagnostics.

-- c.
-Trend Basis

-- 1) Where range of engineering units is listed, trend on a change of value (COV) basis (in other words record time stamp and value when point value changes by engineering unit listed).

-- 2) Where time interval is listed, trend on a time basis (in other words record time stamp and value at interval listed).
+- a.
+Commissioning: Where listed, point is to be trended at the basis listed for commissioning and performance verification purposes. - b.
+Continuous: Where listed, point is to be trended at the basis listed continuously, initiated after system acceptance, for the purpose of future diagnostics. - c.
+Trend Basis - 1) Where range of engineering units is listed, trend on a change of value (COV) basis (in other words record time stamp and value when point value changes by engineering unit listed). - 2) Where time interval is listed, trend on a time basis (in other words record time stamp and value at interval listed).
 All points relating to a specific piece of equipment shall be trended at the same initiation time of day so data can be compared in text format.

-5. Calibration
+5.7.
+Calibration